umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 ![Block List - Overlay editing](images/BlockListEditor_EditingOverlay.jpg)

-In inline editing mode the new Blocks inline editor will expand:
+In inline editing mode the new Blocks will expand to show its inline editor:

 ![Block List - Inline editing](images/BlockListEditor_InlineEditing.jpg)